aprilsourz/freelunch/README.md

 ![](http://i.imgur.com/VE2kY0N.png)

 ### Technologies
 This app will was built with Ember.js and Bootstrap.
 Used [https://github.com/poteto/ember-cli-flash](https://github.com/poteto/ember-cli-flash) for flash messages.

-###### Install dependencies by running bower install and npm install
+If you wish to fork and clone this repo you will need to install dependencies by running bower install and npm install